 - Think about what you would like to accomplish before joining a group

 - Avoid taking on too many projects and limit yourself to only those you think you can see through

 - Find people to work with who understand the issues and will support you in your efforts

 - Try not to let disagreements become personal.
 Conflict is often a necessary part of any kind of advocacy, and you may meet resistance to your ideas.
 Try to stay focused on the issue even if you feel you are being personally attacked.

 - Learn from long-time advocates

-- It can be scary to speak up, especially the first time you disagree with someone in power.
-Think about how you might feel beforehand so that you are prepared.
+- Think before you speak.
+It can be scary to speak up, especially the first time you disagree with someone in power.
+Assess how you might feel beforehand so that you are prepared.